-Regardless, by growing in holiness we can learn to accept the inconvenient, the incongruent and the bothersome (people and events) in our life not just as necessary nuisances but as gifts.
+Regardless, we can learn to accept the inconvenient, the incongruent and the bothersome (people and events) in our life not just as necessary nuisances but as gifts.

 Heather King writes:

-- Jesus Asks Questions: In Chapter 12 of Luke, Jesus is asked to settle a family dispute and basically responds, “Who do you think I am, Judge Judy?” (a loose translation).
+In Chapter 12 of Luke, Jesus is asked to settle a family dispute and basically responds, “Who do you think I am, Judge Judy?” (right, this is a pretty loose translation, but you get the idea).
 It is interesting to note that Jesus asks a lot of questions in Scripture.
 Jesus’ questions were sometimes rhetorical, or challenging, and at other times he was also seeking feedback.
 By using questions, Jesus emphasizes his openness to the other person.

 It is funny, but we humans tend not to ask a lot of questions.
 We assume, we pontificate, we lecture, we observe, we interrupt and we judge.
 But we rarely make it a point to ask other people questions.
 In using questions frequently, I think Jesus is modeling the behavior of a good communicator, one who cares about the other person enough to engage with them and challenge them.
 Even, and perhaps especially, when they are being difficult.